-This management discussion and analysis ("MD&A) of financial position and results of operation for American Vanadium Corp. (the "Company" or "American Vanadium") is prepared as at April 26, 2013.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements as at and for the twelve months ended December 31, 2012.
+This management discussion and analysis ("MD&A) of financial position and results of operation for American Vanadium Corp. (the "Company" or "American Vanadium") is prepared as at May 28, 2013.
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements as at and for the three months ended March 31, 2013 and with the Company's audited financial statements as at and for the year ended December 31, 2012.